In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Creamy feta and cucumber flatbreads with Cypriot black-eyed peas

-Inspired by a black-eyed pea dish from Cyprus, Chef Justine takes these nifty legumes to another level—as a topping on a creamy, toasty Middle Eastern pizza.
+Inspired by a black-eyed pea dish from Cyprus, Chef Justine takes these nifty legumes to another level—as an earthy side for crisp Middle Eastern pizza.

 In your bag

 - 2 Atoria’s Family Bakery whole grain lavash flatbreads

 - 3 ounces organic baby spinach or other leafy greens

 - Sunbasket creamy feta spread (feta - Greek yogurt - lemon juice - extra virgin olive oil - Kalamata olives - garlic - dried oregano)

 Calories 470, Total Fat 21g (27% DV), Sat.
 Fat 4.5g (23% DV), Trans Fat 0g, Cholest.
 10mg (3% DV), Sodium 610mg (27% DV), Total Carb.
 65g (24% DV), Fiber 9g (32% DV), Total Sugars 8g (Incl.
 0g Added Sugars, 0% DV), Protein 17g